runtimeverification/llvm-backend/matching/README.md

 or transforming it into a new row i', depending on the structure of the pattern P_ij.

 We define specialize first on rows.
 We denote `a` as the arity of `c`.
+Note that the cases for variables and regular constructors are essentially identical to Maranget's definition of specialize except that we explicitly define specialization to occur over any column instead of specifically the first column.
+We also more thoroughly describe the behavior with respect to variable bindings.

 * specialize(c, i, X) =
   [P_i1, ..., P_i(j-1), Y_1, ..., Y_a, P_i(j+1), ..., P_im] -> C